 - Company name

-Adding email payment requests to an existing payment collection model is an excellent way to enhance current practices, fill in gaps in your procedures and speed up revenue cycles.
+Adding email payment requests to an existing billing and payment model is an excellent way to enhance current practices, fill in gaps in your procedures and speed up revenue cycles.

-PDCflow’s FLOW Technology helps businesses send documents and request signatures, payments and photo uploads to customers by email or SMS text message.
-FLOW lets you verify recipient identity, track the status of sent messages and more.
+PDCflow’s Flow Technology helps businesses send documents and request signatures, payments, and photo uploads to customers by email or SMS text message.
+Flow lets you verify recipient identity, track the status of sent messages and more.